Insight - Pizza, rifles and tension: a night inside the Oregon protest

 | MALHEUR NATIONAL WILDLIFE REFUGE, Oregon

-There was no knock - the established procedure for gaining entry to the nerve center of the siege mounted by brothers Ammon and Ryan Bundy at this eastern Oregon nature center.
+There was no knock - the established procedure for gaining entry to the nerve centre of the siege mounted by brothers Ammon and Ryan Bundy at this eastern Oregon nature centre.

 The Bundys’ body guard stood in silent alert but heard no voices from the snowy darkness outside.

 "Should we approach the door or not?"
-Ryan asked, creeping toward a window.
+Ryan asked, creeping towards a window.

 Ammon, armed with only a cell phone, remained seated and shook off the tension, saying dryly, "Oh, it's fun to live this way."